angular/universal/DOCUMENTATION.md

 This is a very basic example/implementation of an express server file for Node.
-In this case we're creating the "document" or index.html here, which we in turn pass to the function above that ends up adding it to `document : document` within our `NodeModule.withConfig({ document : document })` Universal config imports.
+In this case we're creating the "document" or index.html here, which we in turn pass to the function above that ends up adding it to `document : document` within our `UniversalModule.withConfig({ document : document })` Universal config imports.

 *TODO: Add exppress-engine implementation details*

 ```
   // Universal polyfills required
-  import '@angular/universal-polyfills/node';
+  import 'angular2-universal-polyfills/node';

   // -----------
   // ** USUAL Express stuff**